anvitrola/RandomUserAPI/README.md

 ### 🛠 Technologies

-The following technologies was used to complete the project:
+The following technologies was used to complete the challenge:

 - [Node.js](https://nodejs.org/en/)
 - [Express](https://expressjs.com/en/)